Frequently Asked Questions About Dry Eye Treatment in Sunnyvale

 How do you diagnose a case of dry eye syndrome?
 Our optometry team will examine your tear film composition and tear production levels to see whether your dry eye is based on a medical issue.
 We will also discuss your health history, lifestyle and any medications you may be taking.

 What treatment options are available?
-Our dry eye treatment in Sunnyvale and Santa Clara typically includes eye drops for immediate relief of acute symptoms.
+Our dry eye treatment in Sunnyvale typically includes eye drops for immediate relief of acute symptoms.
 Long-term solutions and suggestions may include having your doctor change your medications, limiting ceiling fan use, modifying your computer use habits and treating underlying tear gland problems.